CIRP researchers studied children in car crashes to understand the prevalence and risk of traumatic stress in injured children.

 For children, youths, and parents facing pediatric injuries and other difficult medical events, CIRP researchers are working to:

-- document the prevalence of acute and longer-term posttraumatic distress
+- document the prevalence of acute and longer-term post traumatic stress symptoms in children

 - understand risk and resilience factors that affect emotional recovery after injury